 Part I – Individual Terms.
 Section A deals with commercial parameters.
 These include the basis for settlement, supply period, volume definition, pricing, certificate and balancing.

 Section B of Part II deals with more general provisions, such as condition precedents, construction and commissioning and termination amount.
-This is seen as the most significant section in this new EFET template with regard to potential long-term benefits for less complicated, less expensive and more standardized PPAs.
+This is seen as the most significant section in this new EFET template with regard to potential long-term benefits for less complicated, less expensive and more standardised PPAs.

 That is because with a predetermined termination amount, parties would need only choose a certain option, since they already have clarity on how it works.
 This occurs if the termination amount is read in conjunction with Part II of the template, provisions of which might deal with factors such as changes in law, dispute settlement, remedies for non-delivery, force majeure, and so forth.

 Even with a simple term sheet, having clarity regarding the credit risk side and changes in legal factors creates the basis for a solid PPA.

 We can illustrate the flexibility and comprehensiveness of the new EFET template by means of a hypothetical case study based on Part I Section 1 of the EFET template, namely commercial factors.